-The main limitation with the theoretical results presented in this note is that they only apply for cases with a single RHP-pole.
+The main limitation with the theoretical results presented in this paper is that they only apply for cases with a single RHP-pole.
 For cases with multiple RHP-poles, the pole vectors associated with a specific RHP-pole give the input usage required to move this RHP-pole assuming that the other RHP-poles are unchanged.
-This is of course unrealistic and may lead to misleading results for some plants which are difficult to stabilize, for example, if we have a complex pair of RHP-poles with a RHP-zero nearby [8, Ex.
-6.5].
+This is of course unrealistic and may lead to misleading results for some plants which are difficult to stabilize, for example, if we have a complex pair of RHP-poles with a RHP-zero nearby (Havre, 1998, Example 6.5).

-Nevertheless, the pole vectors have proven themselves useful in several applications with more than one unstable mode, including the stabilizing control of the Teneessee-Eastman process [8], [9] with six unstable modes, and the selection of pressure sensor location for stabilization of desired two-phase flow regimes in pipelines [11], [15] which has a pair of complex RHP-poles.
+Nevertheless, the pole vectors have proven themselves useful in several applications with more than one unstable mode, including the stabilizing control of the Teneessee-Eastman process (Havre, 1998) (Havre and Skogestad, 1998) with 6 unstable modes, and the selection of pressure sensor location for stabilization of desired two-phase flow regimes in pipelines (Havre et al., 2000) (Storkaas et al., 2001) which has a pair of complex RHP-poles.
 For such applications the pole vectors need to be interpreted with care and the results need to be checked, for example, by designing controllers.
-It is recommended to start by using the pole vectors of G(s) to design a controller for the most unstable mode (furthest into the RHP).
-Next, obtain the transfer function for the "new" partially stabilized plant, and repeat steps 2)-5) until the plant is completely stabilized.
+It is recommended to start by using the pole vectors of G(s) to design a controller for the most unstable mode (furthest into the right half plane).
+Next, obtain the transfer function for the "new" partially stabilized plant, and repeat steps 2-5 until the plant is completely stabilized.
 In some cases, as illustrated in the reactor example, closing a single loop can stabilize more than one unstable mode.